vlouf/eth_radar/README.md

 Instead of simply finding the highest elevation angle within a volume, or a virtual volume where reflectivity exceeds some threshold, the modified algorithm is as follows:

->- Find the maximum elevation angle where reflectivity exceeds the echo-top reflectivity threshold.
-Call this θb and the reflectivity value at the elevation Zb.
+- Find the maximum elevation angle (θb) where reflectivity (Zb) exceeds the echo-top reflectivity threshold.
->- If θb is not the highest elevation scan in the virtual volume, obtain the reflectivity value at the next higher elevation angle, θa, and call it Za.
-If θa exists within the virtual volume but Za is below the signal-to-noise cutoff, set Za as the minimum reflectivity value detectable by the radar.
+- If θb is not the highest elevation scan in the virtual volume, obtain the reflectivity value (Za) at the next higher elevation angle (θa).
 Then, the echo-top height is given by the height of the radar beam at an elevation angle:

 where ZT is the threshold value (e.g., 0 dBZ, 18 dBZ) used to compute the echo top.

->- If θb is the highest elevation scan available, set .
+- If θb is the highest elevation scan available, set .
 This condition is met far away from the radar if higher-elevation scans have shorter ranges than a base “surveillance” scan and very close to the radar if the highest-elevation scan does not sample the top of the cloud.
 Under these circumstances, θT is set to be the top of the beam containing dBZ ≥ ZT; that is, the traditional echo-top algorithm is followed when there are no data available from a higher-elevation scan.

 ## Dependecies